decentraland/adr/content/ADR-76-urn-prefix-search.md

 ]
 ```

-That returns a list with all active entityIds whose urn are part of the `collectionUrn` given.
+That returns a list with all active `entityId`s whose urn are part of the `collectionUrn` given as a path param in the request.

 The `collectionUrn` format must follow the one defined in [URN Repository](https://github.com/decentraland/urn-resolver#:~:text=supported%20on%20polygon-,decentraland%3A%7Bprotocol%7D%3Acollections%2Dthirdparty%3A%7BthirdPartyName%7D%3A%7BcollectionId%7D,-%3A%20Resolves%20the%20ethereum) which is: `decentraland:{protocol}:collections-thirdparty:{thirdPartyName}:{collectionId}:{itemId}`.